1 Full Time Regular Position

 - Travel to the neighbor islands is required;

 - Travel to the U.S. continent may be required.

 - Consistent adherence to the practice of Partners In Development’s (PIDF) five core values that are used as a guiding force in the success of all of its programs;

 - Be keenly aware of and attentive to program participants;

 - Must analyze and problem solve issues;

-- Must be able to cope with stress that may be induced by the situations of our clients.
+- Must be able to cope with stress that may be induced by the life situations of our participants.

-- Must exhibit courteous and professional demeanor towards program participants, staff and administration via verbal, written, physical, and electronic correspondence;
+- Must exhibit courteous and professional demeanor towards program participants, staff, administration and community partners via verbal, written, physical and electronic correspondence;

 - Requires good oral and written communication skills;